What are omnichannel payments? (+ benefits for commerce businesses)

 Centralize payment reports and insights

 A centralized database for payment reports, transaction history, and channel insights gives you a better understanding of where your business is performing well and where you can improve it.
-You can compare the way your customers pay online to how they pay in-store and see what happens when they’re interacting through multiple channels.
+You can compare how your customers pay online versus in-store and see what happens when they interact across multiple channels.

 Easy integration

-With an omnichannel payments platform, you only have to set it up once and then you can add payment methods or channels when you need them.
-You’ll only have to learn how to use one platform and you’ll never have to worry about discrepancies when it comes to sales reports.
+With an omnichannel payments platform, you only have to set it up once, and then you can add payment methods or channels as needed.
+You’ll only have to learn how to use one platform, and you’ll never have to worry about discrepancies when it comes to sales reports.
 It’s all centralized in a single dashboard.

-📌 Start Now: Use MONEI to accept a wide range of popular local payment methods from a single platform.
-With one integration you can add payment options like Bizum, Multibanco, iDEAL, Giropay, and more to your store.
-Skip the headache of setting up local acquiring in each of the countries you want to sell to.
+📌 Start Now: Use MONEI to accept a wide range of popular local payment methods to accept a wide range of popular local payment methods from a single platform.
+With one integration, you can add payment options like Bizum, Multibanco, Apple Pay, and more to your store.
+Skip the headache of setting up local acquiring in each country you want to sell in.

 Avoid abandoned carts

-According to Baymard, 18% of respondents abandon their carts because they don’t trust the site with their credit card information, and 9% leave because there aren’t enough payment methods available.
-An omnichannel payments platform helps build trust by keeping your branding consistent across channels and offering the payment methods your customers are looking for.
+According to Baymard, 19% of respondents abandon their carts because they don’t trust the site with their credit card information, and 10% leave because there aren’t enough payment methods available.
+An omnichannel payments platform helps build trust by keeping your branding consistent across channels and offering the payment methods your customers want.

 Start accepting omnichannel payments today